-This information includes contact details, attendance information, characteristics such as ethnic group, special educational needs and any relevant medical information.
+This information includes contact details, attendance information, special educational needs and any relevant medical information.

 We will not give information to anyone outside the school without consent unless there is a legal or legitimate basis to do so.

 We are required by law to pass some information to the Local Authority (LA), and the Department for Education (DfE) and other third party agencies.